soleaf/ErRabbit/readme.md

 1. Connect Console with WebBrowser `http://localhost:[port]`
-1. Your server port is 'server.port' on'settings.properties' And login account is also on properties ('errabbit.security.admin.username, errabbit.security.admin.password').
+1. Your server port is 'server.port' on 'settings.properties' and login account is also on properties ('errabbit.security.admin.username, errabbit.security.admin.password').
 1. Click 'add' on left side menu.
 1. Make your new rabbit.
 (Rabbit is a namespace for tracking log like application artifact id).